 I have tried my best to do what you ask but I cannot get to the gate to repair it because the ground is so wet - what do I do now?

-You can talk to us about these problems and when there are exceptional circumstances we will negotiate a revised date for you to complete the work.
+If you have problems carrying out the work we've asked for, such as the ground being too wet, you can talk to us and when there are exceptional circumstances we'll negotiate a revised date for you to complete the work.

-Is there any assistance/advice to persons who have obstructed a Public Right of Way?
+Is there any assistance or advice to persons who have obstructed a Public Right of Way?

 Throughout the process you can talk to us and we will offer advice as well as any assistance that is available to us.
-Please do not hesitate to Call Derbyshire on 08 456 058 058.
+Please do not hesitate to Call Derbyshire tel: 01629 533190.

 What happens if I do not remove the obstruction within the time stipulated in the notice?

 If you fail to carry out the work required by the notice we will invoke our enforcement powers.
-If this happens you will be charged the cost to resolve the problem.
+If this happens you'll be charged the cost to resolve the problem.

 Do you keep a record of notices served on me and do you publish the information?